caddyserver/website/src/docs/markdown/command-line.md

 `--from` is the address to proxy from.

-`--to` is the address to proxy to.
+`--to` is the address(es) to proxy to.
+Can be repeated to load balance between multiple upstreams.

 `--change-host-header` will cause Caddy to change the Host header from the incoming value to the address of the upstream.